saieno/scuf-controller/README.md

 systemctl stop scuf-controller

 If your controller becomes unplugged, you may have to restart the service once its plugged in again.
+To use with Steam, be sure to disable Steam Input for Xbox 360 Controllers.